slick/slick/slick/src/sphinx/schemas.rst

    be returned when inserting data (often silently ignoring other columns), so Slick will check if the return column is properly marked as AutoInc where needed.

-.. index:: null, nullable, NotNull

-``NotNull``, ``Nullable``
-   Explicitly mark the column as nullable or non-nullable when creating the DDL statements for the table.
-Nullability is otherwise determined from the type (Option or non-Option).
-There is usually no reason to specify these options.

 .. index:: *, star projection